pulp-platform/visual_wakeup/README.md

-# Visual Wake-Up
+# Wakelet

-The Visual Wake-Up (VWU) domain is a minimal cluster-like infrastructure that enhances the flexibility of an Hardware PE (HWPE) accelerator with negligible impact on area cost and power consumption.
-The VWU features a minimal rv32e Snitch core with private instruction and data memories that can be refilled by the SoC through the AXI Lite slave interface.
-A AXI Lite master port can be used to configure the employed sensor.
-Snitch configures the integrated HWPE through a register interface, and a wide AXI slave interface refills the activation memory of the HWPE from a camera sensor.
+*Wakelet* is a minimal cluster-like infrastructure that enhances the flexibility of an Hardware PE (HWPE) accelerator with negligible impact on area occupation and power consumption.

+Wakelet features a minimal rv32e Snitch core with private instruction and data memories that can be preloaded by the SoC through the AXI Lite interface.
+Once preloaded, Wakelut runs independently thanks to the built-in bootrom and instruction memory.
+Snitch configures the integrated HWPE through a register interface, and a wide AXI slave can stream data from a sensor into the activation memory of the HWPE.
+The AXI Lite interface can also be used to configure the employed sensor.
 All integrated memories are latch-based.

+Thanks to its low power consumption and to the flexibility granted by the HWPE infrastructure, Wakelet target's applications span from always-on digital or image signal processing (DSP or ISP) to NN-based detection to wake up the rest of the SoC.

-The VWU is developed as part of the PULP project, a joint effort between ETH Zurich and the University of Bologna.
+Wakelet is developed as part of the PULP project, a joint effort between ETH Zurich and the University of Bologna.

 ## Requirements & set-up